 I’ve photographed countless couples in all of these locations and many more, often combining a few.

-I’ve even had a full day elopement in some of these areas, and let me tell you, city elopements ROCK.
+I’ve had full-day elopements in some of these areas, and let me tell you, city elopements ROCK.

 Planning a Tokyo elopement is easier than you might think, and we are here to back you up all the way with ideas, planning, timeline creation, vendor and other recommendations, as well as detailed personalized location scouting so that your day is 100% YOU.
 Read more about how eloping in Japan works.